internallabworks/livesite/about.md

 permalink: /about/
 ---

-This is a site for Internal LabWorks, which is my testing grounds for SCCM/MEMCM, 3Dprinting, AWX/Ansible etc.
+This is a site for Internal LabWorks, which is my testing grounds for MEMCM,
+3Dprinting, AWX/Ansible etc.